PhD completed in August 2012,

 Besides mathematics, Berlin is a great multi-cultural and historical city with many things to offer.
 In particular, I liked the diversity of the city and the nightlife with lots of Latin-American options, or the various festivals such as the 'Carnival of Cultures of Berlin' and the 'Berlinale International Film Festival'.
 The diverse and international atmosphere of Berlin is ideal for foreign students.
 The mathematics community of the BMS is also very open and has a positive international atmosphere which is ideal for making lots of friends.
 The BMS also organizes and supports plenty of social activities such as car racing, the 'BMS Cooking Day', sporting activities, and language conversation groups among others.

 My time in Berlin was very much enjoyable and productive.
 I had a lot of fun doing mathematics in a wonderful community and enjoyed many other aspects of my life there.

 Update 2014: Cesar is a Banting Postdoctoral Fellow at York University, Canada.

-Update 2016: Postdoctoral Fellow, University of Vienna, Austria
+Update 2016: He is a postdoctoral fellow at University of Vienna, Austria.